pikelet-lang/pikelet/book/src/appendix/design.md

     - Similar problems to effect systems: we don't want to allocate intermediate data structures, instead we want to build up stack allocated state machines (like in Rust's future and iterator traits) to be executed later
-- Optional garbage collection
-- Alternatives to currying for function application
-- First-class declarations (Levitation or Elaborator Reflection could be useful here)
-- Explicit variable capture as a coeffect

 ## A possible plan of attack